Frequently Asked Questions

 Take plenty of water with you, and purchase more along the way.
 Be sure to fill your water bottle at your place of accommodation before you start your trip each day.
 There are some towns along the way where water can be restricted in the summer months.

 There is a tap at the Ranfurly and Oturehua Station sites.
+There is also a tap at Hyde close to the picnic table.

 • Fitness and Gear